callium/the-binding-of-aisaac/README.txt

 ## Instructions
 * must own The Binding of Isaac Afterbirth+ (on Steam)
 * at the moment, this only works on MacOS due to system commands
+* relies on luasockets which can be installed on a mac by luarocks install luasocket

 Copy the /aimod folder into '~/Library/Application Support/Binding of Isaac Afterbirth+ Mods' folder